exercism/java/exercises/bob/.meta/hints.md

-# Bob

-Bob is a lackadaisical teenager.
-In conversation, his responses are very limited.

-Bob answers 'Sure.' if you ask him a question.

-He answers 'Whoa, chill out!' if you yell at him.

-He answers 'Calm down, I know what I'm doing!' if you yell a question at him.

-He says 'Fine.
-Be that way!' if you address him without actually saying anything.

-He answers 'Whatever.' to anything else.

-# Java Tips

 Since this exercise has difficulty 5 it doesn't come with any starter implementation.
 This is so that you get to practice creating classes and methods which is an important part of programming in Java.
 It does mean that when you first try to run the tests, they won't compile.